How do I form a corporation in Oregon?

 • S corporations: S corporations do not pay federal income tax at the corporate level.
 This avoids the double taxation drawback of other structures.
 Instead, profit is passed through to the shareholders’ personal tax returns.
 For state taxes, though, Oregon S corporations must file Form OR-20-S, Oregon S Corporation Tax Return, and pay the minimum excise tax.
 Also, as we mentioned above, S corporations must pay the Oregon Corporate Activity Tax.

 • C corporations: C corporations are the most common type of corporation.
-Unfortunately, they often experience double taxation.
+Unfortunately, they experience double taxation.
 This means that the corporation is taxed at the business level.
 Once the revenue goes through taxation, it goes to the individual owners.
 The owners then have to pay an additional tax on their earnings.
 As mentioned above, the C corporation will also be responsible for Oregon taxes, including the Corporate Activity Tax.

 Oregon Corporation FAQs